aidenvierra/aidenvierra/README.md

 ### Hi there 👋

 - 🔭 I am currently working on a cool project
-- 🌱 I'm currently learning how to use GitHub and what it is
+- 🌱 I'm currently learning about web development and cybersecurity
-- 📚 I'm a freshman in college
+- 📚 I'm a freshman at Rice University
+- - 📫 How to reach me: ahv5@rice.edu
 <!--
 **aidenvierra/aidenvierra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.